Fuglesteg/fuglesteg.net/articles/hosting-minecraft-servers.md

 # Infrared
 Infrared is a reverse proxy for Minecraft that can automatically stop and start docker containers.
 It uses the minecraft protocol to give feedback to users when they attempt to connect.
-For example Infrared can be configured to give a message to the user when they attempt to connect to a server that is not running.
+For example, Infrared can be configured to give a message to the user when they attempt to connect to a server that is not running.
 The message can be displayed as a MOTD (Message Of The Day) in the servers list, and show a different or the same message when the user attempts